 However, this is not an iron-clad edict.
 To make darker colors work in bathrooms, include other elements that leaven the ponderous feeling that dark colors bring on.
 Shiny, reflective chrome or brass sink fixtures or cabinet pulls add bright stars of light to dark spaces.
 Also, make sure that your bathroom lighting is adequate both for the space and for the color palette.

 Soap scum and other embedded substances on surfaces can seriously interfere with your paint job.
 In other areas of the house, you can sometimes slide by without cleaning the walls.
 In particular, dining rooms and bedrooms usually just need a light dusting.

 But in the bathroom, it is crucial to clean the walls.
 Soap scum around bathtub and shower surrounds can cause your nice paint job to peel off.
 And that's if you can even get the paint to stick in the first place.
 Trisodium phosphate, or TSP, might be considered a miracle cleaning product because it is so inexpensive, cleans off the gunk, and won't compromise your paint job.

 Remove the Toilet Tank

 It is exceedingly difficult to paint around toilet tanks and do a good job of it.
-Specifically, the problem is that ultra-narrow crack between the tank and the wall.
-But the space is so small, you have to meticulously apply painter's masking film and painter's tape around the tank, then daub the brush repeatedly in that area to get a solid color.
-Instead of working around the obstruction, how about removing the obstruction?
+Specifically, the problem is that narrow crack between the tank and the wall.
+The space is so small, you have to meticulously apply painter's masking film and painter's tape around the tank, then daub the brush repeatedly in that area to get a solid color.
+Instead of working around the obstruction, the best move is to remove the obstruction.

 Removing the toilet tank may sound messy and difficult, but it is not.
 Toilets typically come in two sections: the top tank and the lower seat.
-The messy section is the seat, and that section is not coming off.
+The messy section is the seat, and that section will not be removed.
 Turn off the water supply at the toilet base, flush the toilet to expel all water, then remove the tank with a couple of old towels on the floor to collect run-off.